franklinharvey/BEDI-To-NCEI-Submission-Helper/README.md

-# NOAA-OAR-GMD-To-NCEI-Submission-Helper
+# BEDI To NCEI Submission Helper
-This is designed to help keep track of metadata in a dataset and add it to existing NetCDF4 files.
+This is python package designed to parse an excel file (which contains all the fields in the NCEI's S2N webform).